 Our office is pleased to be able to assist constituents in scheduling tours at several popular attractions in Washington, D.C.
-To request a tour, please call our Pembroke Pines office at (954) 437-3936.
+To request a tour, please call our Washington DC office at (202) 225-7931.

 Many tours in Washington, D.C. require advance notice, as they fill up very quickly due to high demand.
 While our office can assist you in acquiring tickets, there are no guarantees of availability.